SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 ## documentation

+### methods

 Self-documenting code is code that uses names of identifiers and strucutre (rather than comments) in such a way that it is easy for a human to understand what it is doing.
 In self-documenting code, identifiers indicate what the thing they are identifying does.

+### generation

+mdBook is a rust crate and command-line tool that produces books from markdown. mdBook produces books similar to the rust book. mdBook can easily be deployed to github pages.

 ## requirements engineering